JHDatz/Twitter-Project/README.md

 The score most valued for our use case was the sensitivity, so we label the best "classical" machine learning model and best neural net model with bold text.
-All classical models were trained on the full dataset (15,000 datapoints) using stratified sampling, while all Neural Networks were completed on a curated sample of the dataset (7,000 datapoints) to deal with class imbalance issues.
+All models were trained on a dataset of approximately 8,000 class 0 labelings and 3,000 class 1 labelings for purposes of direct comparison.

 **Final Presentation on Google Slides:**